WheresMarco/vb-scanner/README.md

 This plugin checks all your installed plugins with the [WPScan Vulnerability Database](https://wpvulndb.com) for known vulnerabilities.

 ## Installation
-1. Upload the folder `vm-scanner` to the `/wp-content/plugins/` directory.
+1. Upload the folder `vb-scanner` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Changelog